 In the above comparison, the scene looks flat in the original, with wooden beams that fail to cast shadows, minimal ambient occlusion, and ground textures that don’t respond well to light.
 In the remastered version, the beams cast shadows, the lighting interacts properly with the ground, and volumetric fog has been added, enhancing the atmosphere.

-When comparing the terrain near a river, the original version has a smooth, overly simplified look, with little detail on the rocks and water that barely reflects anything.
-The remastered version adds depth to the terrain, and the lighting improvements make all the details stand out.
-The rocks are now covered in detailed moss, and the strange fog near the waterfalls is gone.
+When comparing the terrain near the river in the above pair of screenshots, the original version shows a smooth, overly simplified look, with little detail on the rocks and water that barely reflects anything.
+On the other hand, the remastered version adds depth to the terrain, and the lighting improvements make all the details stand out.
+The rocks are now covered in detailed moss, and the fog near the waterfalls is gone.

 A flat, texture-based look dominates the buildings in the original Horizon Zero Dawn, with overly bright lighting and no separation between the building’s planes.
 In Horizon Zero Dawn Remastered, bricks are fully modeled, and enhanced lighting and materials clearly define different parts of the structure, creating a more realistic appearance.